nbro/andz/CONVENTIONS.md

 - Use assertions for something that **should never happen**:

     - Use assertions in code **to catch implementation errors** (before releasing)!!!

+    - Use assertions for preconditions, invariants and postconditions.

+        - Preconditions may also be explicitly stated assumptions about the inputs.

     - Since these things should never happen, then in the release mode, assertions can be disable to speed up computations.